-The NHS locality team is working closely with Dorset County Council adult social care team to maximise the use of their assets in Wareham to achieve integrated health and social care.
+The NHS locality team is working closely with Dorset Council adult social care team to maximise the use of their assets in Wareham to achieve integrated health and social care.

-Dorset County Council's Building the Right Assets - an Adult Social Care Accommodation needs Assessment 2018-2028 identifies the District's needs for adult social care accommodation including:
+Dorset Council's Building the Right Assets - an Adult Social Care Accommodation needs Assessment 2018-2028 identifies the District's needs for adult social care accommodation including:

 - extra care housing;

 - supported housing;

 - respite accommodation;

 - day opportunities;

 - residential and nursing care, and

-keyworker housing.
+- keyworker housing.

-Many of these requirements will be delivered as part of the planned community health hub in Wareham, an associated care village, or by developing additional capacity around existing Council owned sites.
+Many of these requirements will be delivered as part of the planned community health hub in Wareham, and associated extra care housing, redevelopment of existing council-owned sheltered housing into a care home in Wareham and 65 units of extra care housing as part of both Wool and Moreton Station/Redbridge allocations.